Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 #### Why I am sharing technical issues

-It would take a while to relate to you all of the technical challenges I encountered and I don't want to make this into a section of every problem I've had.
-However, I think it's worth briefly mentioning some of them in hopes that someone can learn and benefit from my mistakes and research.
+It would take a while to relate to you all of the technical challenges I encountered and I don't want to make this into a series of posts relating every problem I've had.
+However, I think it's worth briefly mentioning some of them so that someone can learn and benefit from my mistakes and research.

 #### Flutter camera bug

-An "easier" issue to fix related to a bug in the Flutter camera package where the maximum capture resolution was determined by the video capture resolution supported by the device hardware.
+An "easier" issue to fix related to a bug in the Flutter camera package, where the maximum capture resolution was determined by the video capture resolution supported by the device hardware.
 Thankfully there was some patch code available which I adapted to allow capturing 4K (if supported) and the full camera sensor resolution.

 #### Another encoder issue

-As it would be though, fixing that issue led to uncovering another problem.
+As it would be, though, fixing that issue led to uncovering another problem.

 When exporting a video with a resolution higher than the supported video capture resolution, the encoder would crash with a null pointer exception.
 So, more issues with the encoder but this time relating to the video encoding resolution.